-- The following Hive speculative properties are not supported and are disabled by default, unless the Support Hive Task Retries parameter is set to True:
+- The following Hive speculative properties are not supported and are disabled by default.

 - When using the Hive initiator:

-- Export is supported for Hive-on-Tez (Hive Execution Engine property = Tez) on HDP 3.0.1 or later only.
+- Export is supported for Hive-on-MR only (Hive Execution Engine property = MR).

 - The target server returns all columns and the initiator server processes any column projection.